bcdev/s3tbx-snow/src/main/resources/doc/s3snow_processing_system.rst

 Lookup Tables
 -------------

-Various lookup tables are used for the OLCI O2 correction, which in return is part of the IdePix OLCI pixel classification, all described in more detail in [`2 <intro.html#References>`_].
-These lookup tables are not provided separately, but as an internal part of the OLCI O2 correction processor plugin.
+Various lookup tables are used for the OLCI O2 harmonisation, which in return is part of the IdePix OLCI pixel classification, all described in more detail in [`2 <intro.html#References>`_].
+These lookup tables are not provided separately, but as an internal part of the OLCI O2 Harmonisation processor.

 .. index:: Processing Flow